 Did we miss your pick-up?
 Your collection schedule may have to be suspended during periods of snow and ice.

-Set your items out the following day and our crews will do their best to return.
-Missed you a second time?
 Please securely store your material until your next scheduled collection day.
 Ensure it is securely stored overnight to avoid attracting wildlife.

 The following tips will help you and your loved ones stay safe this snow season:

 - drive only if necessary.
 Public transit is a good alternative, but expect schedules to be affected by snow